mredodos/ecab-taxi-booking-manager/readme.txt

 == Changelog ==
+= 1.3.1 =
+1. Drop off location can be hidden when it is hourly price
+2. Minimal rental duration can be added when it is hourly price
+3. Minor bug fixes
 = 1.3.0 =
 1. Added checkout disable field to disable all checkout field from this plugin
 2. 0 priced transport can be booked now